opentensor/developer-docs/docs/getting-started/wallets.md

 The output will show only the `ss58Address` field values from the `coldkeypub.txt` and `tst1_hotkey` files of the wallets.

-:::tip Use the ss58Address keys as destinations for TAO Use the above shown `ss58Address` field values as public wallet addresses, i.e., as destinations for TAO transfers.
+:::tip Use the ss58Address keys as destinations for TAO Use the above shown `ss58Address` field values as your public wallet addresses, i.e., as destinations for TAO transfers from another wallet to your wallet.
 For example, when using a command: `btcli wallet transfer`.
 :::

 ### Store your mnemonics safely